ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

 **Check out this [demo video.](https://drive.google.com/file/d/1QHb9iWCWlgbeszTZhjt41UYnS5MiUH-F/view?usp=drivesdk)**
 ## Contributing

-Contributions to the MRNet project are welcome.
+Contributions to this project are welcome.
 Please create a pull request or open an issue if you have suggestions or find any bugs.